softwareQinc/nvim-sq/README.md

 ## Installation

-Install Neovim using your favourite package manager, e.g., on macOS,
+Install Neovim using your favourite package manager, e.g., on macOS with

 ```shell
 brew install nvim